Spalletti fears lengthy Nainggolan absence

 Nainggolan initially played on but after he was on the end of another firm challenge he was replaced by Borja Valero.

-And Spalletti suggested Nainggolan could face a lengthy lay-off, with Inter next in action against Barcelona in the Champions League on Wednesday.
+And Spalletti suggested Nainggolan could face a lengthy lay-off, with Inter next in action against Barcelona in the UEFA Champions League on Thursday (AEDT).

 "We have to take him to the hospital and see.
 He won't be with us for a while."